GoingMorocco.com

 Trying different herbs can give you a new experience each time, but it’s always best to use them in moderation and not rely too much on any single one.

-Moroccan mint tea is more than just a drink; it is part of culture, hospitality, and daily life.
+Moroccan mint tea is more than just a drink; it’s a part of culture, hospitality, and daily life.
 The recipe is simple, but the details, such as choosing high-quality tea and using fresh herbs, make a big difference.
 While mint is the most common choice, herbs like wormwood, lemon verbena, sage, and thyme offer unique flavors and health benefits when used in moderation.

 The one part you may want to adjust is sugar.
 Moroccans like their tea very sweet, but you can adapt it to your own health and taste.
 With the right ingredients and care, you can make Moroccan mint tea at home and enjoy the warmth and spirit it brings.